Impact on Asthma

 Sample Fragrance-free School Policy, American Lung Association: Includes guidance on prohibited products, or safer use of specific products.

 Create signage as a reminder not to block airflow from vents in the classroom, so that air can circulate and any potential irritants can quickly dissipate.

 Inform people about the policy and its positive impact on indoor air quality and health.
 Ensure that all staff, parents, visitors, and students are aware of the policy, and what it means in terms of the scented products that people use.
 A fragrance-free policy goes beyond what is intuitive to most people, such as perfume and cologne; it also includes air fresheners and scented cleaning products.
 Communicate through staff/parent/student handbooks, signage, letters, emails, etc.

 Resources & Tools

-Multiple Chemical Sensitivity (MCS) Fact Sheet, Massachusetts Department of Public Health, Bureau of Environmental Health: MCS symptoms, causes, and what you can do.
+Multiple Chemical Sensitivity (MCS) Fact Sheet, Massachusetts Department of Public Health, Bureau of Environmental Health: Describes MCS symptoms, causes, and what you can do to reduce symptoms.

 Clean Air is Odor-free: Removing Fragrances to Improve Indoor Air Quality in Schools and Offices, Massachusetts Department of Public Health, Bureau of Environmental Health: Background on the health concerns of the use of scented products, and steps and tips for improving indoor air quality.